How to Make a Five-Year Plan to Get Unstuck and Take Control of Your Life

 Natalie’s initial guide to a five-year plan then focuses on mindset work or becoming the person you aspire to be.
 I won’t try to combat her expertise here—definitely check out her blog post to understand journalling as the person with your results, overcoming your fear, and consuming media that reflects your goals.
 I try to implement these methods myself, and I’m sure you could add your own mindset practices.

 Then, both Natalie’s process and mine move to practicality—setting goals that move you toward the results you’re dreaming of, then taking action towards those goals.
 Typically, I try to have one main goal per category at any given time.
 Natalie’s a proponent of having just one main goal.
 The two concepts aren’t necessarily incompatible.
-With more than one goal, the key is to prioritise based on a hierarchy of your goals and categories.
+With more than one goal, the key is to prioritize based on a hierarchy of your goals and categories.

 In my experience, these hierarchies change.
 One week, I may be behind on a particular project and want to focus on catching up.
 The next, I might be more interested in caring for myself and reaching a healthier balance between work and play.
 Once again, you can work to figure out what works best for you!
 This method might mean I progress more slowly than if I were working towards one central goal at a time, but it’s what works best for me at this point in my life.